UT Rio Grande Valley Vaqueros men's basketball: Kevin Wall era (1986–1992)

 In Wall's first year, the team finished 15–13, in their last season as an Independent before joining the American South Conference to begin the 1987–88 season.
-After two seasons of teetering on .500 (14–14, 4–7 in conference) and above .500 (15–13, 4–6 in conference), the Broncs finished 21–9 in 1989, with a 7–3 conference record, the most wins since 1977.
-However, the next two seasons ended with losing seasons of 7–21 and 4–25 (with 2 conference wins in total), and Wall was fired.
+After two seasons of teetering on .500 (14–14, 4–7 in conference) and above .500 (15–13, 4–6 in conference), the Broncs finished 21–9 in the 1989-90 season, with a 7–3 conference record, the most wins since 1977.
+In the 1990 American South Conference men's basketball tournament, the Broncs reached the championship game but lost to New Orleans 48-44.
+It was the first (and so far only) tournament championship game appearance in program history.

+However, the next two seasons ended with losing seasons of 7–21 and 4–25 (with two conference wins in total), and Wall was fired.
 The American South Conference merged with the Sun Belt Conference after 1991, and the Broncs stayed within the conference.

 The Wall era saw another change in the school name; during the 1989 offseason, Pan American joined the University of Texas System and became the University of Texas–Pan American.

 Mark Adams era (1992–1997)

 The team's woes continued in the first season under Adams, finishing with a 2–20 record (with a 2–16 conference record), their worst season since 1954.
 However, they improved to 16–12 (along with a 9–9 conference record) the following year.
 After a 14–14 season in 1994, they dropped to 9–19 the next year, but dropped even further in 1996, falling to 3–25, with only one conference win.
-In March 1996, the University acknowledged violations by the men's basketball program, specifically the conduct of illegal off-campus camps for basketball, free medical treatment for players and disregarding instructions by both the school and the NCAA on procedures of investigation.
+In March 1996, the university acknowledged violations by the men's basketball program, specifically the conduct of illegal off-campus camps for basketball, free medical treatment for players and disregarding instructions by both the school and the NCAA on procedures of investigation.
 Adams was fired after the season ended.

 Delray Brooks years (1997–1999)

-Delray Brooks coached the team to a 3–24 record in their final season with the Sun Belt Conference in 1997, and led the team to a 5–22 season the following year.
+Delray Brooks coached the team to a 3–24 record in their final season with the Sun Belt Conference in 1997, and led the team to a 5–22 season as an independent program the following year.
 On August 23, 1999, Brooks was fired.
 Notably, less than two months later Brooks was indicted by a grand jury on a felony theft charge for an allegation regarding depositing a $25,000 check from Southwest Missouri State into his personal account and subsequently making withdrawals from the account.
 He denied making the deposit or instructing a third party to do so, although he consents that the alleged $25,000 was added to his account.
 Less than a year later, he pleaded no contest and received 10 years of probation.